MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsHuntGroup.md

 If called without parameters, Get-CsHuntgroup returns a collection of all Call Queues configured to be used in your organization.

 The Get-CsHuntGroup cmdlet may suggest additional steps required to complete the Call Queue setup.

-Please Note: This cmdlet is part of the first generation provisioning and is no longer supported.
-Please use the cmdlets which follow this format "*-CsCallQueue*" instead.

 ## EXAMPLES